-Description A geo-tagged photograph, clearly showing the air conditioner (or vents or outlets) for each space type upgraded must be provided.
+Documentation Description Evidence verifying if A geo-tagged photograph, clearly showing the air conditioner (or vents or outlets) the upgraded space is for each space type upgraded must be provided. air conditioned

 5.10.
 Evidence of electrical compliance

 You must ensure that all work undertaken complies with the relevant standards.